 Several underlying medical issues may impede weight loss efforts.
 For instance, hypothyroidism may cause a slower metabolism.
 PCOS (Polycystic Ovarian Syndrome), a medical condition that results in hormonal imbalances, frequently leads to weight gain.

+People with type 2 diabetes, which semaglutide treats, may lose weight more slowly than those without.
+Semaglutide trials have shown that people without diabetes have higher chances of losing weight than those with diabetes.
 People without type 2 diabetes lost an average of 6.3% of their body weight after taking semaglutide for three months, whereas those with diabetes lost 3.9%.
-Those without type 2 diabetes lost 11.8% after six months, while those with diabetes lost 7.2%.
+Those without type 2 diabetes lost 11.8% of their weight after six months, while those with diabetes lost 7.2%.

 Inform your healthcare provider about your pre-existing medical condition and express your concerns about the lack of significant weight loss.
 They can assess how the condition may affect your response to semaglutide and adjust your treatment plan accordingly.